- China Tours +

-The three thousand meter or 10,100 feet high Shibaoshan Mountain has three peaks, more than ten Yi villages in the high elevations, and Shibaoshan Nature Reserve that is 2667 hectares (10 square miles) that protects pristine areas and the diverse species of plants and animals that live there.
+The 3,000-meter or 10,100-feet -high Shibaoshan Mountain has three peaks, more than ten Yi villages in the high elevations, and Shibaoshan Nature Reserve that is 2667 hectares (10 square miles) that protects pristine areas and the diverse species of plants and animals that live there.
 Since the area is not a major tourist destination in China, the area is good for hiking and finding quiet places to enjoy nature.
 Shibaoshan Nature Reserve is a scenic highlight where you can walk through old forests.

 Shibaoshan Nature Reserve is in the southern edge of an area that has been listed as one of the key biodiversity hotspot regions in the world because the area has a range of ecological zones ranging up to alpine that harbor rare plant and animal species and unusually diverse flora and fauna.
 Many plants and animals are found only in this region.
 This biologically diverse region is mirrored by cultural diversity.
 On hikes in the old forests on the mountain, you may see uncommon plants and animals, and you’ll walk along trails and paths used by the Yi people and visit their villages.
 You may find food and lodging in the villages.